Proton Pump Inhibitors

 Another study, published in the Journal of the American Society of Nephrology, in April, 2016, found an increased risk of developing new chronic kidney disease, progression of kidney disease, and kidney failure.

-This study looked at Veterans Administration databases, identifying 173,321 new PPI users and 20,270 new H2 blocker users.
-Over the course of five years, the PPI users had a 28% greater risk of developing chronic kidney disease and twice the risk of end-stage kidney failure as compared to H2 blocker users.
-Researchers also found that longer use of PPIs increased the risk with those using PPIs for one to three years being three times as likely to experience kidney failure than those using PPIs for one month or less.
+This research looked at Veterans Administration databases, identifying 173,321 brand new PPI consumers and 20,270 brand new H2 blocker customers.
+Over the course of five years, the PPI users had a 28 percent higher chance of developing chronic kidney disease and double the probability of end-stage kidney failure when compared with H2 blocker users.
+Researchers also discovered that more use of PPIs improved the risk with people using PPIs for a few years being three times as likely to experience kidney failure compared to individuals using PPIs for a single month or even less.